HenkKalkwater/fitmetersync/README.md

 # Fit Meter Sync
 This tool syncs your 3DS step meter with the Fit Meter via the IR port of the 3DS.

+# Contributing
+If you have a Wii Fit Meter and a 3DS (or another way to read data from the fit meter), could you create an Issue with the only issue template right now?

 # Requirements
 * A 3DS
 * A Wii U Fit Meter